We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 iCloud provides a very flexible data storage option for iPhone users.
 It allows you to back up and restore your data anytime, anywhere, right on your iPhone.
 No need for a computer.

-However, that convenience can suddenly come to a halt when you try to restore your iPhone from iCloud backup, only for the process to end up getting stuck on estimating time remaining.
+However, that convenience can suddenly come to a halt when you try to restore your iPhone from iCloud backup, only for the process to get stuck on estimating time remaining.
 It’s an annoying experience that could occur for several reasons, such as poor Wi-Fi connectivity.

 Nonetheless, there are several ways you can fix it, and that’s exactly the purpose of this post.
 Herein, we’ll outline 8 effective methods that you can utilize to resolve this iCloud restore stuck issue safely.
 Let’s check them out.